 Charge and Notice to Appear.
 The applicable Student Attorney General or his or her designee shall review the report of alleged misconduct and conduct a preliminary investigation prior to determining whether charges under the Honor Code should be filed.
 Under ordinary circumstances, charge determinations should be made within 30 days, provided that an extension of up to an additional 30 days may be permitted for good cause as determined by the applicable Student Attorney General or for up to an additional 60 days under exceptional circumstances with the concurrence of the Judicial Programs Officer.
 If the applicable Student Attorney General determines that there is a reasonable basis for concluding that a student has violated the Honor Code, he or she shall notify the accused student or students in writing of the Student Attorney General’s intention to commence an action under this Instrument, the charges to be pursued, the underlying allegations and factual basis for the charges, possible sanctions, and the student’s procedural rights.
 In all instances in which charged offenses could result in expulsion, the notice shall include this possibility and must specify that expulsion precludes matriculation at any UNC constituent institution.
 The notice shall also advise the accused student of the need to schedule a preliminary conference, and may specify the date and time of the anticipated hearing on the charges, so long as the date specified is at least 10 calendar days from the date on which written notice is received by the accused student.
 For purposes of this section, the written notice required herein shall be delivered by regular, certified, or electronic mail, or such other method as may be reasonably calculated to provide the student with timely notice of the charge(s).
 The applicable Student Attorney General shall also advise the Judicial Programs Officer of the proposed action by copy of the communication notifying the student.

 Preliminary Conference and Hearing Date.
 A preliminary conference shall be scheduled between the Student Attorney General or his or her designee and the accused student at least 10 calendar days before an anticipated hearing date on the charges.
 At the conference, the Student Attorney General or his or her designee shall inform the accused student in detail of the charges against him or her, the character of the evidence, alternatives available in responding to the charge including acknowledgement of responsibility and implications, possible sanctions, and procedural rights.
-In the Student Attorney General’s discretion, if the requirements set forth in Section B.3. of Appendix C are met, he or she may also advise the accused student of the possibility of proceeding through an expedited hearing process as described in Section F of Appendix C rather than under the full hearing process described in Section E of Appendix C. If a hearing date is not specified in the notice of the charge, written notice of the hearing date must be provided to the accused student at the preliminary conference or sent to the student, to be received not less than five calendar days before the proceeding is scheduled for hearing, unless the accused student agrees to an earlier hearing date, or either the accused student or the designated Student Attorney General requests a reasonable extension of time to prepare for the hearing and mutually agrees to the requested extension or the extension is approved by the Judicial Programs Officer in the event of dispute.
+The Student Attorney General shall, when applicable, also inform the student of a Student-Instructor Alternative Resolution, as provided in Section A.2. of Appendix C. In the Student Attorney General’s discretion, if the requirements set forth in Section B.3. of Appendix C are met, he or she may also advise the accused student of the possibility of proceeding through an expedited hearing process as described in Section F of Appendix C rather than under the full hearing process described in Section E of Appendix C. If a hearing date is not specified in the notice of the charge, written notice of the hearing date must be provided to the accused student at the preliminary conference or sent to the student, to be received not less than five calendar days before the proceeding is scheduled for hearing, unless the accused student agrees to an earlier hearing date, or either the accused student or the designated Student Attorney General requests a reasonable extension of time to prepare for the hearing and mutually agrees to the requested extension or the extension is approved by the Judicial Programs Officer in the event of dispute.